C4 Energy is certainly an explosive, sugar-free energy drink, but what exactly goes into it?

 C4 Energy Drink Ingredients

-For a better look at the contents of C4, here are all the ingredients of a C4 Energy Drink in an easy-to-read list.
+For a better look at the contents of C4, here are all the ingredients in an easy-to-read list.

 C4 Explosive Performance Energy Blend